agoldst/bookstats/README.md

-# Pre-1923 book production and circulation statistics
+# Early-twentieth-century book production and circulation statistics

 ## A transcription